 It’s important to note that there are currently only 127 refuge beds in Victoria catering to young people — nowhere near the 6,000 beds we’d need to help every young person.

-Housing entry points are located in main regions of Melbourne.
+Housing access points are located in main regions of Melbourne.
 They offer housing assistance services such as financial assistance and referrals into refuges and other types of housing.

 Young people who can’t get placed into refuges or housing are set up in backpackers, cheap motels and caravan parks.
 This may provide a bed for the night, but with no onsite support it doesn’t help break the cycle.